20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 15. Do the choir perform?

-BIGMOUTH Chorus perform at Dreamland, Turner Contemporary, The Old Kent Market and The Walpole Bay Hotel and have the opportunity to perform compositions and sound installations created by Emily.
+BigMouth Chorus have performed at Dreamland, Turner Contemporary, Broadstairs Baptist Church, The Old Kent Market, The Walpole Bay Hotel and members also taken the opportunity to perform compositions and sound installations created by Emily Peasgood.
 To the top.

 16. Is there a uniform?

 There is no uniform.
 If we have a performance we sometimes select a colour to wear.
 Our dress code is laid back as it is important choir members feel happy and comfortable.
 Lyrics and sheet music are filed in a black folder for performances.
 To the top.

 The first choir leader of BigMouth Chorus, Emily Peasgood, is a lifelong Smiths fan.
 After hearing the song Bigmouth Strikes Again she wanted to name a choir BigMouth but didn’t have the chance, until now.
 Emily says: “It’s a fun name, we don’t take ourselves too seriously, and I hope it will be a positive omen for building a big choir that make a BIG sound”.
 To the top.

 19. Is the rehearsal venue accessible for disabled people?

 St Peter’s Hall has a permanent ramp to ensure that the venue is wheelchair accessible – entry is via the main door on the corner of Hopeville Avenue and Church Street.
 There are parking spaces reserved for disabled people on Hopeville Avenue, near to the entrance.
 There are no steps inside the hall.

 A choir only works if the members enjoy themselves and feel able to express themselves.
 If you have any concerns, suggestions or comments please speak with Andrew or Sue.
 To the top.